elunna/nerfhack-changelog/README.md

 * The Rogue level has been disabled
 * Chickatrices and cockatrice eggs will now appear in cockatrice nests (xNetHack)
 * Shops cannot have themed rooms with unusual floor textures (xNetHack)
-* Random scroll shops cannot be big rooms
 * Allow delis to buy and sell tin openers.
 * No special **themed rooms** generate until level 3
 * Random rivers were added to many of the quest filler levels
-* Trees can generate in dungeon rooms (xNetHack)
-* Trees on special levels are generate pre-looted (they cannot be kicked for killer bees or fruits)
-* Trees can be destroyed by fire, cold, and disintegration rays.
-If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possibly creating a chain reaction
 * Random secret doors are secret less of the time (xNetHack)
 * Random secret corridors have been removed (xNetHack)
 * Removed the "temple of the gods" theme room.
 This room contains 3 altars, one of each alignment.
-It was removed to make the finite altars mechanic more relevant.
-* Thrones can grant knowledge of magical items.
-* Thrones can summon much larger audiences when that #sit effect is hit.
 * Many new themed rooms ported from xNetHack.
 * The portal to Fort Ludios is placed in the first eligible vault generated (xNetHack/UnNetHack).